salvieknath18/book_management_web/README.md

 ### Assumptions made

-While developing the assignment I have made few assumptions
+While developing the assignment, I made a few assumptions.

-- User can login and go to home page to return book
+* To return to the book, the user can login and go to the home page.
-- Only admin can create user so not added signup page, admin can add user from user page by clicking add user button.
+* Because only administrators can create users, we did not include a signup page; instead, administrators can add users from the user page by clicking the add user button.

 ### Redux setup